 Although it was no slouch in the gameplay department, it was the story told by The Last of Us that stuck with us for months afterwards.
 Naturally Naughty Dog had to give us some kind of hint about where the sequel would go.

-At the moment we know The Last of Us 2 will take place five years after the end of the original game, with a 19 year old Ellie taking the starring playable role.
+At the moment we know The Last of Us 2 will take place in the city of Seattle, five years after the end of the original game, with a 19 year old Ellie taking the starring playable role.
 Joel will still appear in the game but if the teaser trailer is anything to go by, he could be a much more passive presence.

 This time around, Ellie is extremely angry about...something.
 From what we saw from the teaser trailer she wants revenge, which to her appears to be a dish best served deadly.